machinerohan/astronomical-db/SPEC.md

 - An author
 - A body (plain text with reference syntax)
-- `is_solution` boolean — set when the OP or an admin marks this reply as the correct answer (identification threads only)
+- `is_solution` boolean — set when the OP or an admin marks this reply as the correct answer (identification threads only, or when selected as the approved proposal data)
 - A created-at timestamp

-Reply authors can optionally attach structured proposal data (a new entry's fields, or a target entry + field change).
-The form to do so appears inline when composing a reply inside the `proposals` category.
-This keeps proposals attached to a specific reply so multiple participants can suggest different data within the same thread without overwriting each other.
-The data is stored in `proposed_*` tables keyed to `reply_id`.
+Reply authors (and the OP during thread creation) can optionally attach structured proposal data (a new entry's fields, or a target entry + field change).
+The form to do so appears inline when composing a reply inside the `proposals` category, and during thread creation for the OP.
+This keeps proposals attached to a specific post so multiple participants can suggest different data within the same thread without overwriting each other.
+The data is stored in `proposed_*` tables keyed to `reply_id` (or `thread_id` with a `NULL` `reply_id` if it belongs to the OP).

 ### 1.4 Marking a solution (identification threads)